babayanal/discrete_math/README.md

 # Terms
 --------------------------------
 **Graph** a structure made of vertices and edges.
-**Adjacency matrix** a matrix with rows and columns labeled by graph vertices, with a 1 or 0 in position according to whether and. are adjacent or not.
 **Articulation points** a vertex whose removal from the graph increases its number of connected components.